deviatovae/trelolo-backend/README.md

 ---
 `GET` **/projects/:projectId/sections**

-Returns all sections belonging to the specific project
+Returns all sections belonging to the specified project

 <details>